 Among other courses, the Pimsleur lessons are particularly helpful to get us to start talking to a Japanese friend or teacher, since they give us confidence that if we repeat what we learned, we are not going to say something completely unintelligible or offensive; depending on our personality, we might or might not care whether we do so or not, though.
 Making mistakes is great for learning, but successes are the motivators, so trying to talk and utterly failing at it over and over is just going to be depressing and might even derail our efforts of learning the language.

 In spite of this, Pimsleur has deficiencies: it would be great to learn some casual style that we could use right away to understand movies, or to be able to read and write some Japanese, or to understand the rules of the language.
-However, even if we are interested only in formal Japanese, and we are not interested in writing it, Pimsleur just can’t make up for the fact that Japanese grammar is very different from English grammar, and thus ‘distilling’ patterns from its small set of audio samples might work well for languages similar to English, like Spanish, but doesn’t work well with Japanese; because of this grammar issue, Pimsleur might work best alongside a standard grammar course or text.
+However, even if we are interested only in formal Japanese, and we are not interested in reading or writing it, Pimsleur just can’t make up for the fact that Japanese grammar is very different from English grammar, and thus ‘distilling’ patterns from its small set of audio samples might work well for languages similar to English, like Spanish, but doesn’t work well with Japanese; because of this grammar issue, Pimsleur might work best alongside a standard grammar course or text.
 Likewise, Pimsleur would definitely enhance a standard Japanese course that lacks a serious listening component.

 Still, if our lifestyle is such that we only have time to study while commuting, or we want to use that commuting time learning Japanese, by all means get started with Pimsleur alone.
-If the cost of Pimsleur is an issue, we can always start with a copy from the library, which usually carries Level 1, and often levels 2 and 3; usually libraries do not carry levels 4 and 5, though.
+If the cost of Pimsleur is an issue, we can always start with a copy from the library, which usually carries Level 1, and sometimes levels 2 or 3; usually libraries do not carry levels 4 and 5, though.

 If we like the Pimsleur approach and we want to carry it further beyond the commuting, there is a similar method called Mango Languages.
 Unlike Pimsleur, Mango is highly interactive, so we can’t use it while driving but we can use it when we are passengers in a car, train, or airplane, or at home.
 Mango has two versions, one that runs in a browser, so it requires us to have a live internet connection, and an app version, for which we can download the lessons and run them off-line.
 Like Pimsleur, many libraries offer Mango as one of their e-media services, e.g., the Los Angeles public library, the Boston public library, and many others.

-Matthew Chozick, now living in Japan, has an interesting article in Tofugu in which he describes how he used Pimsleur to start his journey in Japanese; the article also has tips to many other Japanese language-related tools.
+Matthew Chozick, now living in Japan, has an interesting article in Tofugu in which he describes how he used Pimsleur to start his journey of learning Japanese; the article also has tips to many other Japanese language-related tools.
 He, as well as other people, dislike a few dialogs in Pimsleur I, in which a man asks a woman to dinner and/or to his apartment.
 I found the dialogs harmless, but if you are likely to be bothered by this, these dialogs are confined to a few sentences in a couple of lessons of level I, and never show up again.